heremaps/xyz-documentation/docs/xyz_pro.md

 Hexbins are tagged by zoom level and width and type, makeing it easy to extract one set from the hexbin space for display and comparison.

-You can learn more about hexbins and how to display them in this tutorial, the [CLI documentation](../cli/cli.md#hexbins)
+You can learn more about hexbins and how to display them [in this tutorial](../hexbins) and the [CLI documentation](../cli/cli#hexbins)

 ## Rule Based Tags

 Create tags using conditional rules based on the values of properties in features.
-This makes it easy to view and extract data from your XYZ sapce.
+This makes it easy to view and extract data from your XYZ space.

 ## Schema Validation